 Because of this antioxidant profile, rosemary extracts are valued by formulators seeking plant-derived cosmetic ingredients with both functional and botanical appeal.
 Products in this collection feature rosemary-related antioxidant materials suitable for cosmetic formulation, ingredient research, and botanical skincare development.

-What is the difference between carnosic acid and rosmarinic acid in skincare?
+What is the difference between carnosic acid and rosmarinic acid?

 Why are rosemary antioxidants used in skincare ingredients?